virtual-labs/exp-distance-and-connectivity-iiith/experiment/procedure.md

 3. Covert binary image into gray-scale image by taking distance transform with respect to a given point

-These experiments can be performed under three basic distance metrics settings accessible using ¡°select type of distance¡± and two basic connectivity types accessible using ¡°connectivity¡± tab.
+These experiments can be performed under three basic distance metrics settings accessible using "select type of distance" and two basic connectivity types accessible using "connectivity" tab.

 **Steps to run**